ninabarzh/broomstick/content/posts/deaths-environment.md

 ---
 title: "The deadly cost of environmental defence"
 subtitle: "Corporate greed, armed groups, and state complicity are killing those who protect the planet"
-description: "Since 2012, over two thousand environmental defenders have been killed worldwide.
+description: "Since 2012, over two thousand environmental defenders have been killed.
 Investigating the lethal intersection of corporate greed, organised crime, and state complicity, with case studies from Latin America and the systemic dangers faced by Indigenous communities."
 date: 2025-10-03T02:00:00.000Z
 draft: false
 tags: